MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 To turn off support again and revert to the default, set the **EnableGlobalization** advanced setting to `False`.

+## Override the default language settings

+By default, if the AIP add-in cannot pull a language settings from Microsoft Office, it defaults to a language of **en-US**.
+If you get language-related errors when loading the AIP add-in in Office apps, you may need to override this default to match your operating system.

+In such cases, define the following registry setting to match your operating system:

+- Registry path: **HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\UILanguageOverride**
+- Type: A string value
+- Value: Any valid language tag.
+For more information, see [Available language packs for Windows](/windows-hardware/manufacture/desktop/available-language-packs-for-windows).

+If this registry setting fails because it's invalid or does not exist, the setting defaults to **en-US**.

 ## Next steps

 Now that you've customized the Azure Information Protection unified labeling client, see the following resources for additional information that you might need to support this client: